chloealbright/DevHiveMind/README.md

 ## Resources
-> [!note] Obsidian has a big YouTube community there is a lot of content about it but so little time which is another reason it made sense to create this repo to share knowledge around Obsidian.
+> [!note] Obsidian has a big YouTube community there is a lot of content about it but so little time which is another reason it made sense to create this Repo to share knowledge around Obsidian Eco system.
 - [Beginner Guide to Obsidian ](https://www.dsebastien.net/the-ultimate-beginners-guide-to-obsidian/)
 - [Obsidian Playlist](https://youtube.com/playlist?list=PL7oLu8NfQd84_gsyqBVSVgUmCCgcvSZMx&si=PLMYW7pLlzDwNQty)